ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 A client receiving RateLimit fields MUST NOT assume that future responses will contain the same RateLimit fields, or any RateLimit fields at all.

-Malformed RateLimit fields MAY be ignored.
+Malformed RateLimit fields MUST be ignored.

 A client SHOULD NOT exceed the quota units conveyed by the RateLimit-Remaining field before the time window expressed in RateLimit-Reset field.